sysartifacts/sysartifacts.github.io/README.md

     nav: eurosys2022toc
 ```

-This changes the title of the sidebar, but and changes the contents to
+This changes the title of the sidebar, and changes the navigation contents to
 `eurosys2022toc`.
 This table of contents (TOC) does not exist yet and hence, has
 to be added to `_data/navigation.yml`.
 Again, simply copy paste from the
 `confyeartoc` template and adjust the location and menu points.